 AT&T, Sprint, T-Mobile and Verizon

-AT&T, Sprint and Verizon
+AT&T, Verizon, Sprint and T-Mobile

 LG Optimus G ProThe LG Optimus G Pro grows on us the more we use it.
 No pun intended; yes it's a large 5.5" Android smartphone, but the narrow design makes it easier to hold-- it feels like a phone, just bigger.
 The G Pro runs on a quad core Qualcomm Snapdragon 600 CPU, and that's currently the fastest CPU on the market. with 2 gigs of RAM and 32 gigs of internal storage, it's got top shelf specs.
 The removable battery, microSD card slot and excellent 13 megapixel camera round up a very solid feature set.
 But the real selling points are the full HD 1920 x 1080 IPS 5.5" display and $199 on contract price that's less expensive than the Samsung Galaxy Note II.